-Conceptual Framework of the OKWU Bachelor of Science Degree Nursing Program
+Conceptual Framework of the School of Nursing

 The conceptual framework used in the BSN Program consists of four components.
-A diagram of the conceptual framework appears in this section and is explained in detail on the following pages.
+A diagram of the conceptual framework appears at the end of this section.

-The first component of the conceptual framework is the use of the Neuman Systems Model of Nursing.
-It is based on systems theory, stress theory, adaptation theory and a holistic approach to client care.
+The first component of the conceptual framework is the use of the Neuman Systems Model of Nursing and the Agape Nursing Model.
+Neuman Systems Model is based on systems theory, stress theory, adaptation theory and a holistic approach to client care.
+The Agape Nursing Model is a model based on Christ and addresses the character of the nurse.
 The Nursing Process is utilized to address client needs and their attainment of optimum health.
 A brief overview of the models is presented below.